spatialaudio/group-delay-of-filters/README.md

-# Numerical Compuation of Group Dely
+# Numerical Computation of Group Delay
 - group delay of analog and digital IIR filters
 - using the Shpak's algorithm